 Mr. Brick received a BA in Accounting and Finance from University of London.

-Prior to HBS, Mark worked at Berkshire Partners, a Boston-based private equity firm, where he focused on investments in the retail/consumer and telecommunications space.
+Prior to SWaN, Mr. Mason worked at Berkshire Partners, a Boston-based private equity firm, where he focused on investments in the retail/consumer and telecommunications space.
 Previously, he was a consultant at McKinsey & Co. and a senior consultant at Booz Allen Hamilton.

-Aaron received a Bachelor of Business Administration in Finance along with a Bachelor of Arts in Communication Science and Rhetoric from the University of Wisconsin – Madison.
+Mr. Pollock received his Bachelor of Business Administration in Finance, Investment and Banking, and his Bachelor of Science in Communication Science and Rhetoric from the University of Wisconsin-Madison.

 Prior to joining SWaN, he took a lead role in redeveloping a local café in Leesburg, VA called Shoe’s Cup & Cork, where he continues to serve as a Partner.